Determine the roles of employees:

 - Include contact information for power, phone and internet companies should you need to check on service.

-- Determine minimum power needs to support customers: number of servers, computers, phone systems, lights, printers, etc. Calculate and include the amp drain from multiple power strips.
+- Determine minimum power needs to support customers: the number of servers, computers, phone systems, lights, printers, etc. Calculate and include the amp drain from multiple power strips.
+Use generator

 - Document the process for using back-ups and review regularly with staff.